lmartinking/Quik/README.md

 The source and assets for [Quik: Gravity Flip Platformer](https://irrationalidiom.com/quik).

 **This is the develop branch, updated to use Flixel 4.**
-**Due to changes in Flixel, the camera is a bit wonky compared to Flixel 3**

 It is inspired by two games I love: _Cannabalt_ and _VVVVVV_.